paarthd00/dotfiles/README.md

-# dotfiles
+# WindowManger

-Personal Linux dotfiles with theme switching for Sway and XMonad.
+Personal Linux config with theme switching for Sway and XMonad.

 ## Prerequisites